Fatumayattani/fetch_agents/smart_tutor/README.md

-Ensure both agents are running simultaneously for proper communication. ✅
+Both agents are running simultaneously for proper communication. ✅

 ## ⚙️ How It Works
 1. The **Student Agent** sends a question.